 There are about 4.5 million dog bites in the United States each year.

 Many require medical treatment and some cause permanent injury.
 Children are common victims: 50% will have suffered a dog bite by their senior year of high school.
 Seventy-five percent of children who need plastic surgery as a result of a dog bite will need additional – and expensive – scar revision surgeries.
 In addition to bite injuries, broken bones, spinal damage, and head injuries have occurred when a person is either knocked down by or trips over a dog.

 What Do These Statistics Mean?

-They mean there is a very good chance that if you are a dog owner, you may have a claim against you for an injury caused by a dog you own or that is in your care.
+They mean it's a very good chance that you may have a claim against you for an injury caused by a dog you own or that is in your care.
 Many states hold dog owners to “strict liability” in regard to dog bites and other dog-related injuries.
-That means that even if you have taken reasonable steps to prevent the injury, you would still be held liable for the damages.
+Even if you have taken reasonable steps to prevent the injury, you would still be held liable for the damages.
 Legal settlements or judgments against you for injury-related claims and lawsuits can be substantial – and more than you can pay without selling your assets.

 Do two things:

 - Learn how to prevent dog bites.

 - Ensure you have adequate liability insurance protection.

 National humane societies and your veterinarian are good sources of information regarding how you can be an owner of a “solid citizen” dog that is less apt to react with defensive, protective, or territorial aggression.
 Here are a few tips.